lionelsamrat10/SAndP500-Stock-Price-Explorer-Web-App/readme.md

 * Run `streamlit run app.py`.
 * The app will be up and running at the following URL `http://localhost:8501/`
 * Now explore the app

+### Deployed Version

+* The app is deployed using heroku: `sandp500-stock-data.herokuapp.com/`

+Hope you like this project !!!